-- 1. District Policy Implementation: The suicide prevention taskforce will be responsible for the planning and implementation of this policy for use by Temple City Unified School District.
+- District Policy Implementation: The suicide prevention taskforce will be responsible for the planning and implementation of this policy for use by Temple City Unified School District.
 The taskforce will consist of two coordinators, site administrators, school psychologists, school counselors, district nurse, and district administration.
-Each school principal shall designate suicide prevention coordinator(s), typically school psychologists and/or school counselors, to act as a point of contact in each school for issues relating to suicide prevention and policy implementation.
-All staff members shall report students they believe to be at elevated risk for suicide to the school suicide prevention coordinator(s).
+Each school principal will designate a suicide prevention site team to act as a point of contact and support for the school when dealing with issues relating to suicide prevention and policy implementation.
+All staff members will report to the site team students they believe to be at elevated risk for suicide to the school's suicide prevention team.
 (The Trevor Project, 2017) - 2.
 Staff Professional Development: - a.
-At least annually staff shall receive training on the risk factors and warning signs of suicide, suicide prevention, intervention, referral, and postvention. - b.
-All suicide prevention trainings shall be offered under the direction of school-employed mental health professionals and members of the suicide taskforce (e.g., school counselors, psychologists) who have received advanced training specific to suicide and may benefit from collaboration with one or more county and/or community mental health agencies.
-Staff training can be adjusted year-to-year based on previous professional development activities and emerging best practices. - c.
-Core components of the general suicide prevention training shall include: - Suicide risk factors, warning signs, and protective factors - Appropriate response to the youth who has suicidal thoughts.
-Such responses shall include constant supervision of any student judged to be at risk for suicide and an immediate referral for a suicide risk assessment - Emphasis on immediately (same day) referring any student who is identified to be at risk of suicide for assessment while staying under constant monitoring by staff member - Emphasis on reducing stigma associated with mental illness and early prevention and intervention to drastically reduce the risk of suicide - Reviewing data annually to look for any patterns or trends of the prevalence or occurrence of suicide ideation, attempts, or death.
+At least annually all staff shall receive training on the risk factors and warning signs of suicide, suicide prevention, intervention, referral, and postvention. - b.
+All suicide prevention trainings shall be offered either under the direction of school-employed mental health professionals and members of the suicide taskforce (e.g., school counselors, psychologists) who have received advanced training specific to suicide and may benefit from collaboration with one or more county and/or community mental health agencies or from outside agencies.
+Staff training can be adjusted year-to-year based on previous professional development activities and emerging best practices. (see Risk Management) - c.
+Core components of the general suicide prevention training shall include: • Suicide risk factors, warning signs, and protective factors - Appropriate response to the youth who has suicidal thoughts.
+Such responses shall include constant supervision of any student judged to be at risk for suicide and an immediate referral for a suicide risk assessment - Emphasis on immediately (same day) referring any student who is identified to be at risk of suicide for assessment while staying under constant monitoring by staff member - Emphasis on reducing stigma associated with mental illness and early prevention and intervention to drastically reduce the risk of suicide - Site teams review data annually to look for any patterns or trends of the prevalence or occurrence of suicide ideation, attempts, or death.
 Data from the California School Climate, Health, and Learning Survey (Cal-SCHLS) should also be analyzed to identify school climate deficits and drive program development.
-See the Cal-SCHLS website at http://cal-schls.wested.org/. - Understanding of populations at high risk of suicide shall include additional information regarding groups of students judged by the school, and available research, to be at elevated risk for suicide.
+See the Cal-SCHLS website at https://calschls.org/ - Understanding of populations at high risk of suicide shall include additional information regarding groups of students judged by the school, and available research, to be at elevated risk for suicide.
 These groups include, but are not limited to, the following: - Youth affected by suicide - Youth with a history of suicide ideation or attempts - Youth with disabilities, mental illness, or substance abuse disorders - Lesbian, gay, bisexual, transgender, or questioning youth

-- > Youth experiencing homelessness or in out-of-home settings, such as foster care - > Youth who have suffered traumatic experiences

-(California Department of Education, 2017)

-- 3. Student Suicide Prevention Education - 4.
+- Youth experiencing homelessness or in out-of-home setting, such as foster care - Youth who have suffered traumatic experiences (California Department of Education, 2017) - 3.
+Student Suicide Prevention Education: consistent socio-emotional learning (SEL) lessons provided by counselors, PBIS teams and site administration - 4.
 Parent Outreach and Education: Parent handout will be available on the TCUSD website and at all school sites.
 This handout includes hotlines, resources and information regarding suicide prevention and warning signs.
 It also includes a list of mental health agencies where students can receive mental health services. - 5.
 Website and Resources: A portion of the TCUSD website will be devoted to suicide prevention resources that will assist students and families.